gridsome/gridsome.org/docs/pages.md

 #### Querying data with GraphQL

-Every page component can have a `<graphql>` block with a GraphQL query to fetch data from data sources.
+Every page component can have a `<page-query>` block with a GraphQL query to fetch data from data sources.
 The results will be stored in a `$page` property inside the page component.